perotta/react-native-u2f/README.md

     // ...
     // Call your server to get registered keys info

-    //registeredKeys is a collection (array of objects).
-Each object need to have all these 4 keys (challenge, appId, version and keyHandle) const registeredKeys_MANDATORY = [
+    // registeredKeys is a collection (array of objects)
+    // Each object need to have all these 4 keys
+    // (challenge, appId, version and keyHandle)

+    const registeredKeys_MANDATORY = [
       {
         challenge: